zofuthan/poclbm/README.txt

 ====================================================

 by Chris 'Kiv' MacLeod
+based on:
+- "poclbm" by m0mchil
-based on "poclbm" by m0mchil, 'rpcminer' by puddinpop
+- 'rpcminer' by puddinpop
+- "phoenix" by jedi95
+- bitcoin-miner by ufasoft

 What is it?
 -----------